← Back to Sebiu Labs

 - License activation via Keygen.sh — activate monthly or lifetime licenses from the web UI

-- 30-day free trial with full functionality, no license key required
+- 30-day trial with full functionality, no license key required up front

 - Stripe-powered checkout with automatic license key delivery via email